alexdchiu/project-beta/README.md

   ]
 }

 For this I followed RESTful API standards and my view was set to accept GET and POST requests.
 My AppointmentListEncoder was utilized to include all properties of an appointment in the response.
-I had to incorporate separate encoders to get details of technicians for an appointment and also to make sure date and time were formatted correctly to be JSON serializable.
+I had to incorporate separate encoders to get an object with the details of a technician to set as a property of an appointment and also to make sure date and time were formatted correctly / to be JSON serializable.
 I set up a separate view to handle PUT and DELETE requests of specific instances of appointments.

 For the appointments search feature, I did similar fetches for data from the appointment API and the inventory API.
 However, I then only included results whose VIN included the search query VIN (or partial VIN that was entered).